Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Costs and Fees of Renting an Apartment in Tokyo

-As a rule, standard leases in Japan are 2 years, considered a long-term lease, and short-term monthly ones.
+As a rule, standard leases in Japan are 2 years, which is considered long-term.
+However, you can also find accommodation on monthly short-term contracts.
 Unless the listing says otherwise, you can assume it is for a 2-year lease.

 Long-term apartment rentals in Japan are usually unfurnished and do not include items such as sofas and appliances such as refrigerators or washing machines unless specifically stated in the listing, so you must purchase these.

-Your utilities – electricity, water, gas, and Wi-Fi – are also not included, so you need to factor in these costs per month as well when you are considering your overall costs in Tokyo.
+Your utilities—electricity, water, gas, and Wi-Fi—are also not included, so you need to factor in these monthly costs as well when calculating your overall costs in Tokyo.

 Upfront Costs to Rent an Apartment in Tokyo